What is FullImagingService.exe?

 Is FullImagingService.exe causing High CPU Usage?

-You can find this by opening the Task Manager application and find the FullImagingService process and check the CPU usage percentage.
+You can find this by opening the Task Manager application and finding the FullImagingService process and checking the CPU usage percentage.

 How to check GPU Usage of FullImagingService.exe?

 To check FullImagingService.exe GPU usage.
 Open the Task Manager window and look for the FullImagingService.exe process in the name column and check the GPU usage column.

 I hope you were able to learn more about the FullImagingService.exe file and how to remove it.
 Also, share this article on social media if you found it helpful.